microsoft/AdaptiveCards/specs/DesignDiscussions/InputLabels.md

 [Original guideline](https://www.w3.org/TR/UNDERSTANDING-WCAG20/minimize-error-cues.html)

-As part of this feature we'll support the vinculation of inputs with labels which in turn will allow inputs read the contents of the label they are linked with.
+As part of this feature we'll support the linking of inputs with labels which in turn will allow inputs read the contents of the label they are linked with.
 Also, the rendering of labels will always be executed next to the input fields so people using screen magnifiers will be presented with minimal issues.

 # Appendix

 ## Survey results

+We sent a survey to customers who expressed interest in input related features.
+This section presents the results of that survey.

 ### Q6.
 How would you expect a user to know the difference between required and optional inputs?